Are Power Inverters Bad For Your Car?

 Turn Off Switch Off

-When you aren’t using the power inverter, turn it off.
-Ideally, disconnect it from your vehicle completely.
+When you aren’t using the power inverter, switch it off.
+Ideally, detach it from your vehicle completely.

 If you’re parked up, doing this prevents a parasitic drain from killing your battery.
-If you’re driving, the electrical systems can focus on the engine and ordinary appliances.
+If you’re driving, the electrical systems can focus on the engine and standard appliances.

 It’s for the best.
-Don’t get one if you think you’ll forget to turn your electrical inverter off.
+Don’t get one if you think you’ll forget to turn your electronic converter off.

 Get The Power (Wattage) Right